dgrdevops/scores/README.md

 - checks flask-app deployment status on merge
 - for build purpose used auto-deployed self-hosted runner as ec2-instance with role
 - list aws services can be executed by related workflow
-- Tokens stored in AWS Secrets Manager
+- tokens stored in AWS Secrets Manager

 ## Check running app